 Mask of the appropriate subnet.
 It is assigned to clients together with the IP address.
-Note: The administration interface monitors whether first and last address belong to the subnet defined by the mask.
+Note: The Administration Console application monitors whether first and last address belong to the subnet defined by the mask.
 If this requirement is not met, an error will be reported after the confirmation with the OK button.